 Taking care of a child or adult on the autistic spectrum can be challenging.
-Parents and other caregivers often don't have enough time for themselves and need a break to re-energize.
+Parents (including foster parents) often don't have enough time for themselves and need a break to re-energize.

 To help, ASO launched its popular "Take A Break on ASO" program in 2007.
-Since then, we have provided over 500 parents and caregivers with gift certificates to wonderful local restaurants, passes to first-run movies and paid for respite care for their child(ren) - including adult children - on the autistic spectrum.
+Since then, we have provided over 500 parents with gift certificates to wonderful local restaurants, tickets passes to first-run movies and paid for respite care for their child/ren - including adult children - on the autistic spectrum.

 Under the Take a Break on ASO program, you and your guest will receive:

 - a $25 gift certificate to a restaurant of your choice;

 - 2 movie tickets to a theater of your choice; and

 - up to 4 hours of respite care at $14/hour (total $56)